Robert Burcham and the Burcham family

 This farmland, around eighty to ninety acres in size, had access via the plank road that passed through it but otherwise was an unimproved wilderness, far from the nascent city of Lansing or any other sizable settlement.
 Yet only six years after Burcham acquired the property, its prospects would change dramatically.

-What is clear is that when the state bought the property for the College in 1855, Burcham “built another log house just east of the site of the [current] People’s Church, and lived there until 1866, when he sold out to Dr. Manly Miles.
+What is clear is that when the state bought the property for the College in 1855, Burcham built another log house on what is now the site of the east addition to People’s Church, “and lived there until 1866, when he sold out to Dr. Manly Miles.
 He then moved to a farm east of the city limits.”
 Like Burcham’s first purchase, that farm also abutted the Red Cedar River and had the plank road passing through it, approximately where Stoddard Avenue meets Grand River Avenue today.
 Its farmhouse was on the south side of the road, later addressed as 1208 East Grand River Avenue.2

 Robert Burcham died in 1870, leaving his entire estate to his wife Emily for her to manage and apportion to their children as she saw fit.
 An 1874 map shows their eldest son Warren had 65½ acres on the northeast corner of what are now Abbot Road and Burcham Drive.
 Their second son Robert A. Burcham had an estimated 103 acres further along Abbot Road, north of Saginaw Street.
 Emily Burcham remained at her home on the plank road along with their third son Purley, who worked the farm.
 Purley continued to live there into the 1930s.3